Get the Best WordPress Backup

 To get started, select a subscription for Duplicator Pro.
 You could choose the free version instead, but a premium plan supports drag-and-drop migrations.
 This makes it much easier to migrate your website without harming SEO.

 After your purchase, download the plugin and copy your license key.
 Then, open your WordPress dashboard and install Duplicator.
-If you’re not sure how to do this, check out this guide on installing and activating plugins.

 Before you start using Duplicator, find Settings » Licensing: